 - Using a mixer, beat the butter, brown sugar, and sugar together for 1 minute on medium.
 It should be light and fluffy.
 Add in the peanut butter and mix for another minute.

-- Add in the vanilla.
-Then, add in egg and egg yolk one at a time.
+- Add in the vanilla and egg.
+Mix until combined.
 Scrape the bowl and mix again for 20 seconds.

 - When the cookies are almost done chilling, start the brownie batter.
 Preheat the oven to 325F.
 Spray a 9X9 pan with non-stick baking spray.
 Line the bottom and 2 sides of the pan with parchment paper.
 This will make it easier to take out of the pan.

-- In a medium bowl, whisk the flour, cocoa powder, baking soda, cornstarch, and salt.
+- In a medium bowl, whisk the flour, cocoa powder, cornstarch, and salt.
 Set aside.

 - Pour the batter in the pan.
 Use a rubber spatula to smooth the batter into the corners.